aergoio/ARC2NFT/README.md

-# Aergo Non-Fungible Token Contract, ARC2
+# Aergo Non-Fungible Token Contract - ARC2

 Although NFTs are mostly known to record image ownership, they can be used for many cases:

 * Tickets (shows, parking, airplane, hotel reservation...)
 * Access control
 * Identity Verification (including birth certificates and KYC)
-* Documents
+* Documents (including certificates and licenses)
 * Academic Credentials
 * Medical Records
 * Voting and DAOs